Votes on Senate bills seen as progress even if they fail

 “It’s clear what the president wants.
 It’s clear what we want.
 If you have a negotiation, both parties are going to put on the table what they want,” said House Majority Leader Steny Hoyer, D-Md.
 “By definition a successful negotiation gets to a place where both sides feel they got something, right?”

 “No shutdown.
 No hostages,” said Rep. Ruben Gallegos, D-Ariz.
-“You get nothing in return until to release the hostages.”
+“You get nothing in return until you release the hostages.”

+Trump’s ex-chief of staff, John Kelly, joined the four other former Homeland Security secretaries in signing a letter urging Trump and his Democratic rivals to end the shutdown.

+At a panel discussion held by House Democrats on the effects of the shutdown, union leaders and former Homeland Security officials said they worried about the long-term effects, from fewer staff to training.
+“I fear we are rolling the dice,” said Tim Manning, a former Federal Emergency Management Agency official.
+“We will be lucky to get everybody back on the job without a crisis to respond to.”

 The partial shutdown began just before Christmas after Trump indicated that he wouldn’t sign a stopgap spending bill backed by top Republicans like Majority Leader Mitch McConnell, R-Ky., who shepherded a bill funding the government up to Feb.
 8 through the Senate.
 The House passed a plan with wall funding as one of the last gasps of the eight-year GOP majority.